gabpedroza/IDP-M208/IDP/docs/Software_documentation.md

 - `self.landmark_map`: dictionary mapping box delivery or start square places to node_numbers.
 - `self.box_count` and `self.box_colour`: hold the number of boxes delivered and the colour of the current box the robot may be holding, respectively.
 - `self.motorLeft`, `self.motorRight`, `self.lineSensors`, `self.linearActuator`, `self.frontDistance`, `self.colourSensor`, `self.button`, and `self.leftDistance`: self-explanatory; they are instances of their respective classes.
-#### Methods
-Cf. the code for detailed explanation, and "Algorithms" above for their roles.